Iran says it holds US Navy veteran, 1st arrest of Trump era

 Although the circumstances of White’s detention remain unclear, Iran in the past has used its detention of Westerners and dual nationals as leverage in negotiations.

-The semi-official Tasnim news agency, believed to be close to the country’s paramilitary Revolutionary Guard, reported the confirmation, citing Foreign Ministry spokesman Bahram Ghasemi.
+The semi-official Tasnim news agency, believed to be close to the country’s paramilitary Revolutionary Guard, reported the confirmation Wednesday, citing Foreign Ministry spokesman Bahram Ghasemi.

 “An American citizen was arrested in the city of Mashhad some time ago and his case was conveyed to the U.S administration on the first days” of his incarceration, Ghasemi was quoted as saying.

 The New York Times has quoted White’s mother saying she learned three weeks ago that her son is alive and being held at an Iranian prison.
-His arrest was first reported by IranWire, an online news service run by Iranian expatriates, which interviewed a former Iranian prisoner who said he met White at Vakilabad Prison in Mashhad in October.
+His arrest was first reported by IranWire, an online news service run by one-time Iran detainee Maziar Bahari, which interviewed a former Iranian prisoner who said he met White at Vakilabad Prison in Mashhad in October.
+Mashhad is about 95 kilometers (60 miles) east of Tehran, Iran’s capital.

+Ghasemi also denied any mistreatment of prisoners in Mashhad, as alleged by the former prisoner quoted in the IranWire story.
+He described the allegations as “psychological warfare.”

 The Associated Press has been unable to reach members of White’s family.
 The State Department said it was aware of reports of an American citizen’s arrest, but was otherwise unable to comment.